philrota/europe-covid-monitor/README.md

 money we get goes for better servers, data providers and other expenses for providing you with a better, faster and more reliable API.
 Stay safe.

+##Note:
+Remember to uncomment the fetch method to get the api.